Anxiety and Interstitial Cystitis Are Remarkably Common

 (By Jill Osborne, ICN President & Founder) We all have our own stories: unique, varied and very legitimate.
 My anxiety began at a very young age, triggered by a violent young man in my neighborhood who eventually became a rapist and murderer.
 The child of alcoholics, this young man taught me that I was very blessed to have a safe and loving family.

-I developed panic disorder in my early twenties while working for the Social Security Administration, a surprisingly violent working environment.
-We struggled daily with office security due to the many violent outbursts from mentally ill clients.
-One day I was attacked at my desk and saw, first time, the casual disregard of senior management for the safety of their staff.
-I gave notice and decided to go to grad school.
-(Ironically, they moved to a new office and installed bullet proof glass just weeks later.)
+I developed true panic disorder in my early twenties while working for the Social Security Administration, a surprisingly violent working environment.
+We struggled daily with office security due to the many violent outbursts from mentally ill clients, as well as newly released convicts from San Quentin.
+One day I was physically attacked at my desk.
+My supervisor had foolishly allowed a violent client into the office despite warnings in their file that said “Do not allow this client into the office.
+Call the police.”
+I lost all trust in my supervisors.
+I gave notice and decided to pursue a graduate degree.
+Ironically, that office moved to a new office and installed bullet proof glass just weeks later after I left.

-The downside of what was basically the third attack of my life was that I developed severe anxiety.
+The downside of this physical attack was that I developed severe anxiety.
 I was afraid to leave the sanctuary of my home.
 A simple trip downtown was often overwhelming.
 It was compounded by the fact that I was also developing many of the related conditions to IC, particularly IBS.
-My doctor saw that I was miserable and suggested that I take a class called “Phobease.”
+Yes, I was able to go to graduate school and yes I had a Master’s Degree in Psychology but my anxiety was still controlling many of days.
+Strangely, going to the doctor was one of my biggest triggers.
+One day, I was just brutally honest and told him about my struggles.
+He enthusiastically recommended a class called “Phobease.” that was taught locally.
+Wow.
+It was fantastic.
 This simple six week class changed my life and I haven’t had an anxiety attack since.
-I hope that some of these suggestions will help you if anxiety is dominating your life.

 Learn About Anxiety Disorder